debanjandhara/Ultimate-Dev-Guides/DSA/Python - All Data Structure.md

  module in Python provides the heap data structure that is mainly used to represent a priority queue.
 The property of this data structure in Python is that each time the smallest heap element is popped(min\-heap).
 Whenever elements are pushed or popped, heap structure is maintained.
-The heap\[0] element also returns the smallest element each time.aeiou12345
+The heap\[0] element also returns the smallest element each time.

 It supports the extraction and insertion of the smallest element in the O(log n)